 Start as you would in a bent-over row, except your legs are nearly locked out (another deadlift variation calls for completely locked-out legs for a maximal stretch in the hamstrings).
 Then, slowly lower the weight as far as you can without sacrificing core stability, shifting your hips back as you do so, and stand back up once you reach the lowest you can get.

-I’ve used these for years to build the posterior chain that makes (actual) deadlifting a breeze.
+I’ve used these for years to build the posterior chain that makes (actual) or smith machine deadlifting a breeze.

 Bulgarian Split Squats